Targeting the anti-apoptotic BCL-2 dependence in Multiple Myeloma

 Dr Tríona Ní Chonghaile and Lyndsey Flanagan

-Lyndsey Flanagan has been awarded the Breakthrough cancer Research Scholarship 2020.
-Lyndsey will work with Lyndsey will work with Dr Tríona Ní Chonghaile and Dr. Siobhan Glavey in the Royal College of Surgeons in Ireland.
+Lyndsey Flanagan has been awarded the Breakthrough Cancer Research Scholarship 2020.
+Lyndsey will work with Dr Tríona Ní Chonghaile and Dr Siobhan Glavey at the Royal College of Surgeons in Ireland.

 Publications